-A: Yes, your rate would be factored on the rate of the CD used as collateral plus 2% You can use a CD that is in your own name or someone else’s CD if they agree to put it up as collateral on your behalf.
+A: Yes, your rate would be calculated using the rate of the CD used as collateral plus 2% in most cases.

 A: Generally speaking, most people benefit from having a will.
 Having a valid will in place at your death can help make the administration and distribution of your estate easier for those who are left behind.
 Most of us are concerned (at least to some degree) about what happens to our property at our death and in whose hands our property ultimately falls.
 It is because of this concern that a will is a good idea for most everyone who has capacity to make one.

 A: A will is a document that controls the passage of your property upon your death.
 In Texas, there are two basic types of wills -- (1) the attested or formal will, which is in writing and is witnessed (by two or more witnesses) and (2) the holographic will, which is wholly in the testator’s handwriting and signed by the testator.
 Generally, the most effective wills are the attested or formal wills.